sf-wdi-gaia/trees/depth-first/README.md

-# Depth First Search
+# Depth First

 Depth First Search is another algorithm that searches through (potentially) every node in a graph.
 Like with Breadth First Search, we can search for many keys, search by criteria that aren't based on keys, keep track of depth.
+Also like with breadth first, we can use the depth first order to traverse an entire tree even if we aren't searching for something.

 **Depth First Search chooses a start node and "visits" all the nodes in the graph by following each path as far (as deep) as it can before going to the next path.**  In a tree, we pick the root as the start node (surprise!).